JaymZZZZ/claymore-phoenixminer-web-stats/README.md

 For Claymore:
 * Add the following to the end of your bat file - `-mport <YOUR_PORT> -mpsw <YOUR_PASSWORD>`

+For your server/machine hosting the app, make sure you have the `php-curl` module installed if you wish to have profitability calculations

 ## How to use

 Usage of the script is simple, and all you need to run it is a server with PHP and IIS/Apache